Hawaii Leadership Residency

 Has a heart for Gen Z/ young adults

-Bold to jump in and learn, even if via failure: we are far from perfect, but we are proactive
+Bold to jump in and learn: we are not perfect, but we are proactive

 We are open to candidates outside this range if qualified/exceptional.